Fashion Photographer Ingrid Irsigler

 It is also an image that I think holds true to my innate artistic style of enchantment and whimsy.
-I want anyone looking at my images to be transported to a wonderland of make believe.
+I want anyone looking at my images to be transported to a wonderland of make-believe.

 Comparing where you are now with where you are when you first started, what could you have done differently to get to where you are sooner?

-I have been extraordinarily fortunate with my time line.
-With regards to how long I have been shooting and in this industry – it is a blink of eye.
+I have been extraordinarily fortunate with my timeline.
+With regards to how long I have been shooting and in this industry – it is a blink of an eye.
 I feel though, that I am at the beginning of my career as a photographer and have a long exciting and colorful journey ahead.
 The shoots we have planned for this year are so exciting!
 From Nepture’s Angels, which are boat figureheads that have come to life, to a dark beauty story based around the original Grims Fairy Tales…

 You’ve clearly worked with a wide range of models, what tips can you recommend to people looking to expand their portfolio?

 I believe diversity is key in any portfolio.
-I tend to work with models who are over 21, and are more character based.
+I tend to work with models who are over 21 and are more character-based.
 The strength of a photograph lies in your connection to your subject and how they interpret the brief.
 Having life experience is key to my photos.
 We are telling stories, be it for a brand or a campaign, so we need someone with a story to tell.

-One very important note to new photographers out there, is to always be kind.
+One very important note to new photographers out there is to always be kind.
 Models have such an emotionally draining and hard job.
 The weight of the images and campaigns relies on their performance.
 To get the best results, always have healthy food on set, water with no bubbles, allow for breaks in between shooting and always, always be respectful.

 Describe a typical shoot.